Please read the following important and supportive information we have put together for Host Families.

 5. What do I need to provide?

-As a host family, you need to provide a private room, breakfast, lunch and dinner.
-From March 2023 Host Families need to provide breakfast and dinner Monday to Friday, and breakfast, lunch and dinner on weekends.
+As a Host Family, you need to provide a private room, breakfast and dinner during the week and breakfast, lunch and dinner on weekends.

 The room needs to have a bed, including all linen and sufficient storage for the Demi-Pair’s belongings.
 Demi-Pairs study English and need to do homework for school – therefore the room should include a small desk as well.